anvikavas/sampleStudent/index.md

 <img src="M1.png" alt="Milestone1" height="400"/>
 </p>

-  The first step of this project is to develop a simple system that assists visually-impaired individuals navigate a space.
+  The first step of this project was to develop a simple system that assists visually-impaired individuals navigate a space.
 It alerts the user of objects within a 70cm radius with either haptic or auditive feedback (a vibrating motor or buzzer).
 As the object gets closer to the user, the system responds with more frequent vibrating or buzzing; a toggle switch is used to change between the motor and the buzzer.
 Additionally, to establish a visual debugging method, the circuit has a 5mm red LED that lights up in harmony with haptic or auditive feedback.
-Next, I will expand this gadget to make it multi-functional, like adding a Raspberry PI to translate text into Morse code or attaching it to a jacket to make it a usable garment.
+Next, I will expand this gadget to make it multi-functional, like adding a Raspberry Pi to translate text into Morse code or attaching it to a jacket to make it a usable garment.

 ### First Milestone Schematics